mediaexplorer74/W10MGameDevQuickie/README.md

 - Refactor readme... and something else?

 ## ..
 As is.
 No support.
-For Learning purposes only.
+For Learning purposes only / DIY

 ## References
 - https://www.youtube.com/@GameDevQuickie/videos LubiiiCZ's Monogame2D video-tutorials